 - Or try one of these 23 Delicious Healthier Toppings for Pancakes or Waffles

 Keep cooked waffles on a cooling rack on top of a baking sheet and place in the oven preheated to 200 F. Continue to add cooked waffles to the sheet until ready to serve.
-Add question
+(I use this same technique to keep apple oatmeal pancakes warm too).

 LET ME PLAN YOUR DINNERS!
 Get My FREE Meal Plan (Including Grocery List!)>>>